Whether you are just beginning your nursing career or you already have years of experience, finding the right job can still be a daunting task.

 You learn to adjust to new locations and demographics quickly.
-While you may lack consistent relationships with coworkers or patients – you will learn to connect, communicate, and care for individuals without difficulty.
+While you may lack consistent relationships with coworkers or patients, you learn to connect, communicate, and care for individuals quickly and without difficulty.

 Helps Other Nurses

-Per diem nurses make it possible for hospitals to be adequately staffed at all times so that quality patient care is always provided.
-When a health care facility is short-staffed it shows, and this is not good for the facility, the patients, or the workers.
+Per diem nurses make it possible for hospitals to be adequately staffed at all times.
+That means quality patient care is always provided.
+When a health care facility is short-staffed, it shows, and this is not good for the facility, the patients, or your fellow health care professionals.

 Opportunities to Diversify

 If you thrive on learning new skills, a nursing agency will offer you the opportunity to move around and experience multiple health care environments.
-Diversifying your skills as a nurse will provide greater job satisfaction and increased job security.
+Diversifying your skills as a nurse tends to provide greater job satisfaction and increased job security.

 Drawbacks of Agency Nursing

 Agency nursing isn’t for everyone, of course.
 When you choose this type of nursing lifestyle, you have to be on top of your agency’s calendar to make sure you get enough shifts, and you might be walking into a facility that has a low nurse-to-patient ratio.

 No Guaranteed Paycheck

 If you don’t work, you don’t get paid.
 A simple reality of working per diem is that you aren’t working for a salary, so you don’t get paid time off.